-If your grill has a lot of rust and/or baked on crud and you don’t think any of the above methods will work for you, then oven cleaner is the be-all end-all way of stripping all your cast iron down to bare metal.
+If your grill has a lot of rust and/or baked on crud, and you don’t think any of the above methods will work for you, then a specialized grill cleaner, or even a standard oven cleaner is the be-all end-all way of stripping all your cast iron down to bare metal.

 Most oven cleaners contain lye, a strong alkaline solution used for washing and cleaning.